dedis/cothority/app/conode/README.md

 #CoNode

 This repository provides a first implementation of a cothority node (CoNode) for public usage.
-After setup the CoNode can be used as a public timestamp-server, which takes a hash and returns the signature together with the inclusion-proof.
+After setup, a CoNode can be used as a public timestamp-server, which takes a hash and computes a signature together with an inclusion-proof.
-Moreover, a simple program is provided that can generate and verify signatures of given files.
+Moreover, a simple stamping-program is provided that can generate and verify signatures of given files.

 ## Warning
 **The software provided in this repository is highly experimental and under heavy development.
 Do not use it for anything security-critical.
-Use at your own risk!**
+All usage is at your own risk!**

 ## Limitations / Disclaimer